David-Worboys/Black-DVD-Archiver/README.md

 These settings are optimised at getting VHS, Beta and 8mm analogue video onto a DVD at the best possible quality that allows 2 hours to fit on a 4.7 GB disk.

-Hi-definition video will be down scaled to DVD resolution for the DVD image but the original resolution will be maintained in the preservation master and streaming folders.
+Hi-definition video will be downscaled to DVD resolution for the DVD image, but the original resolution will be maintained in the preservation master and streaming folders.

 The Black DVD Archiver is designed to do this task with the least amount of work by the user and to produce a DVD with